 The goal of single-window metadata search has been common across polar science and research communities for decades.
 Given the diversity of nations, institutions, and scientific communities that collect data in the polar regions, that goal has so far largely eluded us.
-At the moment, there are dozens of metadata catalogues that have significant holdings relevant to polar researchers.
+As a result, there are close to 100 metadata catalogues that host large numbers of metadata records relevant to polar researchers.
 This fragmentation makes it difficult for potential data users to find the most relevant data they need.

 Credit: Sebastiaan Swart